Frequently Asked Questions

 Q: Are there any hidden charges, taxes, or future payments to make?

 No. There are no land taxes in Scotland and absolutely no other costs associated with this land.
-We maintain public liability insurance over the entire wood which will continue in force after your purchase.
 You will have no further expense to pay after the initial purchase price.

 Q: Must I register my land?

 No. You cannot register your land, because this is such a small plot; specifically it is defined as a “souvenir plot”.‘Souvenir’ plots of land have been sold in Scotland for over 30 years.
 The sale of these plots is governed by the Land Registration (Scotland) Act 1979, recently revised as the Land Registration etc. (Scotland) Act 2012.
-Please note that this act does not permit souvenir plots of land to be added to the Land Register.Details of your personal rights in your plot will be recorded in a Register of Land maintained by Highland Titles and details of each plot can be viewed online using the free Highland Titles App and on the Highland Titles website.
+Please note that this act does not permit souvenir plots of land to be added to the Land Register.Details of your personal rights in your plot will be recorded in a Register of Land maintained by Scotland Title.
+You don't need to take care of any further administration.

 Q: How can you sell me a title?